christoph-phillips/blog/content/portfolio/2019-09-18-nomadworkout.md

   - application
 created: 2017-09-18T09:26:00.000Z
 image: /assets/nomadworkout.png
+intro: >-
+  An athlete community app built with Node, React, and Mongo.
+With over 650 cities, city guides, and tips.
 description: >-
   NomadWorkout is blazingly fast.
 Built with NodeJS, MongoDB, ReactJS and with OOP principles applied throughout.
 Users can search the database of cities,